The Africa Practice group is committed to protecting your privacy.

 Data may be processed outside the United Kingdom (UK)

-Africa Practice’s group structure means that we routinely share personal information for the purposes set out in this notice outside of the UK and the European Union.
+- Africa Practice’s group structure means that we routinely share personal information for the purposes set out in this notice outside of the UK.

-Additionally we may use outsourced services including those of data processors in countries outside the European Union from time to time in any aspect of our business.
+- Additionally we may use outsourced services including those of data processors in countries outside the UK from time to time in any aspect of our business.

 - Accordingly data obtained within the UK or any other country could be processed outside the UK.

-If we or our service providers transfer any information out of the European Economic Area (EEA), it will only be done with the relevant protection (stated under UK law) being in place and specifically the following safeguards will apply:
+- If we or our service providers transfer any information outside the UK, it will only be done with the relevant protection (stated under UK law) being in place and specifically the following safeguards will apply:

 - the processor is within the same corporate group as our business or organisation and abides by the same binding corporate rules regarding data processing.

-- the data protection provisions in our contracts with data processors are governed by Standard Contractual transfer clauses written by or approved by the relevant supervisory authority in the European Union.
+- the data protection provisions in our contracts with data processors are governed by Standard Contractual transfer clauses written by or approved by the relevant supervisory authority in the UK.

 - We use Google Analytics on our sites for anonymous reporting of site usage and for advertising on the site.
 If you would like to opt-out of Google Analytics monitoring your behaviour on our sites please use this link (https://tools.google.com/dlpage/gaoptout/)